-As we ideated about the app’s different navigation possibilities, we tried to keep the two kind of personas in mind: the power user who visits the app daily to scan the meter and analyze the diagrams, and those who only record their meter monthly or because they need to report it anyway.
+As we ideated about the app’s different navigation possibilities, we tried to keep the two kinds of personas in mind: the power user who visits the app daily to scan the meter and analyze the diagrams, and those who only record their meter monthly or because they need to report it anyway.

 The dashboard had to reflect these two types of attitudes immediately.

 Therefore, we designed the scanning functionality to remain within reach, and of course we could easily implement the material fab icon as a solution.

 Visualizing data makes up a separate profession by no accident, so the task was challenging, especially from a mobile UX perspective.
 We needed to keep things simple to make it comprehensible at first sight.